Tareq088/Car-Rent-Client-Side/README.md

 # React + Vite
  name, purpose, live URL, key features, and npm packages used.
 Name: car-rent-client
-Purpose: one can add his/her can in this website so that he/she can earn money and also one can book from this website easily. live URL:
+Purpose: one can add his/her can in this website so that Anyone can earn money and also can book from this website easily. live URL:
 Netlify Link:
 https://fascinating-kitsune-961014.netlify.app/